teslor/ray/README.md

 * Many formatting/styling options

 ### :surfer: Platforms
-At this moment you can download the distributive for Windows and macOS.
+For now, you can [download](https://github.com/teslor/ray/releases/latest) the app for macOS (Apple M) and Windows.

 ### :pushpin: Next Features
 * More fonts & formatting options